nwubni/AEM2PI-Assignment/reports/project_overview.md

   ```

-One of the major factors to consider carefully in AI systems is costs.
+Some major factors to consider carefully in AI systems are scaling and costs.
 To minimize spending, which can be directly linked to prompt length, the system implements measures that reduce token length and cut API calls when possible.
 They are as follows:
 1. Prompt truncation to keep the prompt's length within model limit and only use what’s necessary to give the LLM the context it needs to answer the question effectively.
 2. Response caching to eliminate API calls for repeated user queries.
-Since the context of this project is to answer high volume of employee questions (200+ daily), caching is essential to reduce costs.
+Since the context of this project is to answer high volume of employee questions daily, caching is essential to reduce costs.
 The cache uses a composite key made from a normalized user query and a deterministic hash of the retrieved context (the chunks used in the prompt), to map semantically identical questions with the same context to the same entry.
 The cache persists to `storage/response_cache.json`.
 3. Chunk retrieval is limited to top 3 to balance cost and answer quality.